Antisocial personality disorder

 Antisocial personality disorder is very difficult to treat.
 People with this disorder may not even want treatment or think they need it.
 But people with antisocial personality disorder need treatment and close follow-up over the long term.

 People with antisocial personality disorder may also need treatment for other conditions, such as depression, anxiety or substance use disorders.
 Medical and mental health providers with experience treating antisocial personality disorder and commonly associated conditions are most likely to be helpful.

 The best treatment or combination of treatments depends on each person's particular situation and severity of symptoms.

 Psychotherapy may be provided in individual sessions, in group therapy, or in sessions that include family or even friends.
-The right type of psychotherapy depends on each person's individual situation.

 Skills for family members